apache/datafusion-python/README.md

 This is a Python library that binds to [Apache Arrow](https://arrow.apache.org/) in-memory query engine [DataFusion](https://github.com/apache/arrow-datafusion).

-DataFusion's Python bindings can be used as an end-user tool as well as providing a foundation for building new systems.
+DataFusion's Python bindings can be used as a foundation for building new data systems in Python.
+Here are some examples:

+- [Dask SQL](https://github.com/dask-contrib/dask-sql) uses DataFusion's Python bindings for SQL parsing, query planning, and logical plan optimizations, and then transpiles the logical plan to Dask operations for execution.
+- [DataFusion Ballista](https://github.com/apache/arrow-ballista) is a distributed SQL query engine that extends DataFusion's Python bindings for distributed use cases.

+It is also possible to use these Python bindings directly for DataFrame and SQL operations, but you may find that [Polars](http://pola.rs/) and [DuckDB](http://www.duckdb.org/) are more suitable for this use case, since they have more of an end-user focus and are more actively maintained than these Python bindings.

 ## Features